Point of View

 The In-Between: Why Digital Initiatives Drift

-In reality, digital transformation efforts do not remain static.
-Many begin in one category and migrate toward another as scope, scale, or impact expands.
+In reality, initiatives do not remain static.
+Many begin in one category and gradually migrate toward another as scope, scale, or impact expands.

-The work may not feel more complex, but it becomes different.
+The work may not feel more complex, but it becomes fundamentally different.

-Effective digital transformation depends on matching leadership involvement and project management rigor to the nature of the work.
+Effective digital transformation depends on matching leadership involvement and execution structure to the nature of the work.

 Applying heavy governance to low-complexity initiatives can unnecessarily slow progress.
 Applying lightweight coordination to high-complexity efforts increases delivery risk.
 Expecting project management discipline alone to compensate for unclear leadership direction rarely produces lasting change.

 In practice, leadership matters most not because it accelerates execution, but because it clarifies destination.
-Without a stable, shared understanding of the intended future state, even well-managed digital transformation programs struggle to deliver measurable outcomes.
+Without a stable, shared understanding of the intended future state, even well-managed transformation efforts struggle to deliver measurable outcomes.

 Implications for Senior Leadership Teams

 For leaders operating at the intersection of product, strategy, and operations, accurately classifying initiatives provides a strategic advantage.
-It informs:
+It informs how governance is designed, how executive time is allocated, how portfolios are prioritized, and how risk is managed.

 Clarity at the outset—and periodic reassessment as the work evolves—reduces organizational friction, improves alignment, and increases the likelihood that change will endure.